sysgears/grain/docs/latest.markdown

 ${include 'tags.html', [tags: post.categories]} ```

 ###Custom tag libraries
-You can add own tags in your website theme.
+You can add your own tags in your website theme.
 This can be made by implementing your tags as Groovy closures.

 Class with tag closures should be added into the list of tag libs in `SiteConfig.groovy -> tag_libs`.
 The tag lib class constructor should expect one argument - standard Grain taglib.